keylimetoolbox/resque-kubernetes/README.md

 - Support for other authentication and server URL options for `kubeclient`.
   See [the many examples](https://github.com/abonas/kubeclient#usage) in their README.
-- We probably need better namespace support, particularly for reaping finished jobs and pods.

 ## Contributing